Continued Health Care Benefit Program (CHCBP)

 Certain unmarried Children by adoption or legal custody.
 Coverage is limited to 36 months.

 Continued Health Care Benefit Program can help ensure continuous health care coverage by acting as a temporary "bridge" between a Service member’s military and future civilian health benefits.
 Once purchased, this health care plan may entitle Service members and/or Family members to coverage for preexisting conditions often not covered by a new employer's benefit plan.
-The program uses TRICARE providers and follows most of the rules and procedures of the TRICARE Standard program.
+The program uses TRICARE providers and follows most of the rules and procedures of the TRICARE Select program.

 Eligible beneficiaries must enroll in Continued Health Care Benefit Program within 60 days following the loss of entitlement to the Military Health System.
 To enroll, the Service member will be required to submit: